-VSK Day is usually held at Cardinia Dam in mid November.
+VSK Day was usually held at Cardinia Dam in mid November.

 If someone in the club can arrange to get free toys for Santa to hand out this is always welcome, but we have not been able to achieve this every year.

 For every family member of these Very Special Kids it is a day they look forward to with excitement and an event I personally look forward to as a Ulyssian.

 The day winds down around 2pm and, even with clean up, is over well before 4pm.

 If you haven't experienced the joy and fun of this day then try it this year!!
 You will not be disappointed.